 Boijmans in Transit

 Museum Boijmans Van Beuningen has been closed since 2019 for a large-scale renovation and modernisation project.
 During this Transit period, the museum is showing its world-class collection in venues throughout Rotterdam and around the world.
 It has entered into a unique partnership with eight neighbouring venues in the city under the name ‘Boijmans Next Door’.
 Boijmans is also operating internationally, with travelling exhibitions abroad.
 At the beginning of the 2019/20 school year, the museum began showing works from the collection in local schools as part of ‘Boijmans in the Classroom’.
 Since the beginning of 2020, Boijmans, Humanitas and other local partners have been active in a former school in Rotterdam Zuid at Hillevliet 90.
 In the meantime, the construction of Depot Boijmans Van Beuningen is progressing steadily.
-The world’s first publicly accessible art storage facility will open in early 2021 and will safely house and display 151,000 works of art.
+The world’s first publicly accessible art storage facility will open in 2021 and will safely house and display 151,000 works of art.